 How to save an Excel File to Google Drive?

-Step 1: Go To Your Personal Google Drive
+1. Go To Your Personal Google Drive

-Step 2: Create a Folder and Upload Your Excel File
+2. Create a Folder and Upload Your Excel File

-Create a folder or choose an already existing folder for your Excel file.
-Once you have the folder click on the right button on your mouse -> a drop-down will show and choose a file upload.
-Google Drive will open your Computer folder and let you select the file you want to upload.
+Create a folder or choose an already existing folder for your Microsoft Excel file.
+Once you have the folder, click the right button on your mouse.
+A drop-down will appear.
+Select the “file upload” option.